Skip to contents

 #> [7] "Bachelor of Science in Mechanical Engineering"

-The number of unique degrees in these data.
+The number of unique degrees in these data by program code.

 # Count the number of unique program codes